What is gaslighting? And how do I know if it's happening to me?

 And equally so, if you feel your achievements are being quashed, then you need to second guess why you are in this relationship.

-Do you come home with exciting news, that you got a big promotion in work to then getting told "ah your job is so easy anyways" or "look now you're slowly catching up to me", then you need to ask yourself - why am I letting myself be put down like this?
+Do you come home with exciting news, that you got a big promotion in work to then getting told "ah your job is so easy anyway" or "look now, you're slowly catching up to me", then you need to ask yourself - why am I letting myself be put down like this?